bashu/django-popularity-mixin/README.md

 ## License

-`django-popularity-mixin` is released under the LGPL license.
+`django-popularity-mixin` is released under the LGPLv3 license.